Most high school students spend their summers hanging out with friends, catching up on TV and working part-time jobs…..

 Each summer, high school students conduct original research under the direction of a UCSF scientist mentor.
 This is a rigorous and intense program with just eight weeks for students to complete and present their research projects.
 Unlike most other high school research programs in the country, acceptance into the High School Intern Program (HIP) is not contingent upon students’ grades, commitments to a career in science, or paths to college.

 Rather, HIP seeks to support students’ growth and recognition of their own potential by engaging them with authentic science research projects, peer sharing and learning, and individual college counseling.
 HIP aims to help students develop a sense of belonging in order to broaden their ideas about their own place in college and careers in the biomedical sciences.
-The majority of program participants come from backgrounds underrepresented in the sciences (minority, low-income, women, from families without a history of college-going, and/or students with disabilities).
-In order to participate, a student must be a rising senior and attend an SFUSD high school, SF charter school, or participate in College Track San Francisco.
+In order to participate, a student must be a rising senior and attend an SFUSD high school or SF charter school.

 Each year, 10 of our high school interns are supported with funding from the California Institute of Regenerative Medicine (CIRM) as part of CIRM’s Summer Program to Accelerate Regenerative Medicine Knowledge (SPARK).
 An additional 10 students are funded by the NIH National Institute of Neurological Disorders and Stroke.